saycel/towers-of-power/README.md

 #### Homework (you may work in groups):
 1. Define your groups and final Project
 2. Write a brief synopsis of the project.
+3. Read [Built to Last by Jim Collins](https://www.amazon.com/Built-Last-Successful-Visionary-Essentials/dp/0060516402) Chapters 5 & 6.
+Write a blog post about the reading.

 ## Week 5